FAQs —

 5. Inspection notification framework provided at the start showing what and when we need to visit also listing the paperwork needed on completion at an early stage;

-6. Copy of the site inspection report provided whilst on-site;
+6. Copy of the site inspection report provided;

 7. Mobile phone numbers provided for ease of contact;